Founder, Literary Masters

 I have facilitated numerous book clubs and writing groups; when my youngest daughter was in elementary and middle school I hosted a Mother-Daughter Book Group out of our local bookstore.
 I love talking about books almost as much as I love reading them.
 Probably my favorite thing in the whole world is sitting in the backyard for uninterrupted hours, lost inside a good book while the birds sing in the treetops.

-My full time job is working with teachers and coaches in the local school district.
-I also teach poetry workshops and am an adjunct professor at St. Mary’s College.
-For the past four years I have had the honor of being the City of San Ramon’s Poet Laureate.
+I had a long and happy career in education working with teachers in support of literacy.
+I continue to teach poetry workshops and am an adjunct professor at St. Mary’s College.
+In addition, I had the honor of serving three terms as the City of San Ramon’s Poet Laureate.
 My greatest joy in life has been raising four daughters who are now grown.
-My husband Bob and I also have two young grandsons with whom we share a love of books and stories.
+My husband Bob and I also have four grandchildren with whom we share a love of books and stories.

 So many books so little time.
 For too long now I have lamented over my busy teaching schedule keeping me from reading all the books on my ever-growing list.
 No more.
 I’ve recently concluded a 16-year-long chapter in my life when I retired from teaching this past June.
 A favorite part of my work was serving as the reading specialist at Ross School, a K-8 public school in Marin County, California where I worked with learners of all ages to further elevate literacy and the joy of reading.
 Our reading program at Ross School earned the International Literacy Association’s exemplary program award for California.
 While at Ross School I also served as the learning specialist, instructional coach, library teacher, middle school humanities teacher, enrichment project developer, and director of educational technology.